• Facebook

 This recipe for chicken and broccoli stir fry is a classic dish of chicken sauteed with fresh broccoli florets and coated in a savory sauce.
 You can have a healthy and easy dinner on the table in 30 minutes!

 There’s nothing better than a good stir fry, I always make honey garlic chicken stir fry, teriyaki shrimp and this easy chicken and broccoli dish.
+Serve up some pan fried noodles on the side, and watch the rave reviews come in!

 There’s nothing better than a quick and easy dinner recipe for when you don’t have a lot of time to cook, and this chicken and broccoli stir fry definitely fits the bill.
-This dish tastes like something you’d order at a Chinese restaurant, except it’s better for you (and cheaper!).
+This dish tastes like something you’d order at a Chinese restaurant, except it’s better for you than takeout (and cheaper!).

 How do you make chicken and broccoli stir fry?